-These findings suggested that acetylation levels of at least K9/H3 within the proximal ~2.0 kb 5'-upstream chromatin region of the Pax5 gene in HDAC2(-/-) mutants were reduced at the early cultivation stage and thereafter elevated at the late stage to almost the same levels in DT40 cells.
-Thus, these results qualitatively agreed with those on alterations in the transcription level of the Pax5 gene.
+These findings suggested that acetylation levels of at least K9/H3 within the proximal ~2.0 kb 5'-upstream chromatin region of the Pax5 gene in HDAC2(-/-) mutants were reduced at the early cultivation stage and thereafter elevated at the later stage to almost the same levels as in DT40 cells.
+Thus, these results qualitatively agreed with those on alterations in the gene expression level of Pax5.